zhanglinchao1/Interval-type-2-fuzzy-game-equilibrium/README.md

-# Interval Type-2 Fuzzy Game Equilibrium for Blockchain-Governed Physical-Agent Communication
+# Interval Type-2 Fuzzy Game Equilibrium for Blockchain-Governed Physical-Agent Collaborative Communication

 This repository packages the code and reproducibility assets for the FuzzyVeins experiments.